Our Services

 Published on: 5/6/2026

-Ashwagandha may support male hair health by lowering stress hormones, modulating testosterone and providing anti inflammatory and antioxidant benefits, though direct evidence for reducing scalp DHT is still limited.
-It works best alongside proven treatments like finasteride or minoxidil, a balanced diet and proper scalp care.
+Ashwagandha may support male hair health by lowering cortisol (stress hormones), modulating testosterone levels, and delivering anti-inflammatory and antioxidant benefits.
+However, direct evidence that it reduces scalp DHT — the primary driver of male pattern baldness — remains limited.
+For best results, ashwagandha should complement clinically proven treatments like finasteride or minoxidil, alongside a balanced diet and proper scalp care.

 Understanding DHT Levels: How Ashwagandha Impacts Male Hair